-When I say a "problem" I mean a general type of a problem for which they are many instances.
-For example, consider the problem of finding a number which (strictly) divides a given number.
-In this case the instances are numbers and each instance may have several solutions (for example, 385 is an instance and 5, 7 and 11 are all solutions (that is non-trivial divisors)).
-There may be instances which have no solution (for example the number 17 has no non-trivial divisors).
+When we say a "problem" we mean a general type of a problem for which they are many instances.
+For example, consider the problem of finding a number that (strictly) divides a given number.
+In this case the instances are numbers and each instance may have several solutions (for example, 385 is an instance and 5, 7 and 11 are all solutions (i.e., non-trivial divisors)).
+There may be instances that have no solution (for example the number 17 has no non-trivial divisors).
 It is easy to verify the validity of solutions to instances of the problem we are discussing here: Given two numbers Nand M it is easy to test if M divides N. However, it seems hard to solve this problem for given instances: Recall that we believe that it is hard to factor numbers into their prime components.
-Thus, if we could always (easily) find a divisor of a given number (or tell if such does not exist) then we could factor.
+Thus, if we could always (easily) find a divisor of a given number, then we could factor.
 (This claim is not immediate: you may need to apply the divisor-finding method several times, but not too many times...)

-In general a problem consists of a set of instances each having a (possibly empty) set of solutions.
+In general, a problem consists of a set of instances, each having a (possibly empty) set of solutions.
 With respect to such a problem we consider two computational tasks:

-- solving: given an instance of the problem find a valid solution or indicate that no such solution exists (if this is indeed the case). - verifying: given an instance of the problem and a candidate solution, determine whether the candidate is indeed a legitimate solution to the given instance.
+- Finding solutions: given an instance of the problem, find a valid solution or indicate that no such solution exists (if this is indeed the case). - Verifying solutions: given an instance of the problem along with a candidate solution, determine whether the candidate is indeed a legitimate solution to the given instance.

 The big question of the Theory of Computing is what is the relation between the difficulty (or complexity) of the above two tasks.
-Specifically, whether for each problem for which the verification task is easy also the solving task is easy.
-This question is known as the " \mathcal{P} vs \mathcal{NP} " question: Loosely speaking, \mathcal{P} stands for the class of problems which can be solved easily, \mathcal{NP} stands for the class of problems for which verification is easy, and the question is whether \mathcal{P} contains everything in \mathcal{NP} .
+Specifically, whether for each problem for which the verification task is easy also the finding task is easy.
+This question is known as the " \mathcal{P} vs \mathcal{NP} " question: Loosely speaking, \mathcal{P} stands for the class of problems for which finding solutions is easy, \mathcal{NP} stands for the class of problems for which finding solutions is easy, \mathcal{NP} stands for the class of \mathcal{PP} .

 Another Example.
-Suppose you are given a set of Quadratic equation and is asked to find 0-1 values for the variables so that all equations are satisfied.
+Suppose you are given a set of Quadratic equations and are asked to find 0-1 values for the variables such that all equations are satisfied.
 For example, consider the system

-$x_1x_2 - x_3$ = 0

-$x_1x_3 - x_1x_4 + x_3x_4$ = 1

-$x_1x_4 - x_2x_3 + x_1x_3$ = 0
+$$egin{array}{rcl} x_1x_2-x_3&=&0\ x_1x_3-x_1x_4+x_3x_4&=&1\ x_1x_4-x_2x_3+x_1x_3&=&0 \end{array}$$